Apple Help Concepts

 Help Viewer recognizes a set of properties for the standard HTML

-meta element, which you can use to control how your help book appears in the Library menu and in search results.
+meta element, which you can use to control how your help book appears in search results.
 You can also use these meta tags to control how your help is indexed.
 Authoring Apple Help describes many of these meta tags and how you can use them.
 For a complete list of the help-specific metadata recognized by Help Viewer, see Table A-1.

 There are several URLs, using the Help Viewer